chasetheterrible/CS260-startup/notes.md

 ![Color examples](https://github.com/chasetheterrible/CS260-startup/blob/main/color%20methods.png)

 ## Fonts
-* font-family property defines what fonts should be used.
+* **font-family** property defines what fonts should be used.
 Represents ordered list of fonts.
 First font in list available will be used
 ### Font families
 * 4 major families 1) Serif 2)sans-serif 3)fixed 4) symbol
 *   serif is a small stroke attached to ends of a characters major stroke
 *   sans-seirf do not have extra strokes
 *   fixed are all same size
 ### Importing fonts
-* to import to @font-face(squigly brackets)
-*   on inside to font-family: font_name; as well as src: url(link to font);
+* to import ex @font-face { font-family: name; src: url('link_to_font')
-* or can do @import url(url); then p squicly brackets font-family: font_name;
+  * can do @import url(url);
+* to apply to paragraphy tags: p {font-family: font_name; }
+* If not wanting to hose font file on server can import ex @import url(link to font)
 ### CSS Animation
-* create CSS animation using animagtion properties and defining keyframes from what elements should look like
+* create CSS animation using animation properties and defining keyframes from what elements should look like
-* EX we select p(paragraph element) of center text and want to zoom till 20% view height
+* EX we have a paragraph centered text and want to zoom till 20% of view height
 *   p squicgly brackets(text-align: center; font-szie: 20vh;)
 * To make happen specifuy animating selected elements by adding **animation-name**  property with value.
 This name refers to name of keyfames we wills specify.
 Also add animation-duration to specify animation to last 3 seconds
-*   same as abovee but including animation-name: demo(will store what it does somewhere else); animation-duration: 3s;
+*   same as above but including animation-name: demo(will store what it does somewhere else); animation-duration: 3s;
 * Now we need to create keyframe
 * don't need define every milisecond but key points
 *   do this wtih from and to